 - Mobile Ad-Blocking – Mobile ad-blocking will spread from Asia to the West, meaning mobile advertising will need to shift to less interruptive messaging and more relevant content.

-- Snapchat – Snap could kick-start the wearable technology revolution after dipping its toe into the water with Snapchat Spectacles – sunglasses which record video snippets which automatically save to the user’s Snapchat Memories.
+- Snapchat – Snap could kick-start the wearable technology revolution after dipping its toe into the water with Snapchat Spectacles – sunglasses that record video snippets that automatically save to the user’s Snapchat Memories.
 The device uses a 115-degree lens that mimics how humans see.